FoundationDB/fdb-record-layer/docs/FAQ.md

 the first.
 This is true even if the records are of different types with different field names.

+#### Is there some way to make record types behave more like tables?

+A primary key definition can be prefixed with a special record type key.
+The Record Layer will assign a unique key value for each record type.
+In addition to avoiding the problem of collisions with the rest of the primary key values, the Record Layer leverages the guarantee that records of a given type are stored together.

+* The planner can scan when there is no appropriate index or when the filters match more of the primary key without skipping other types.
+* The online index builder does not need to scan as many records.
+* When deciding whether to build a new index right away, the count of records by type can be used.
+* store.deleteRecordsWhere can be restricted to a single record type and still efficient.

+The overhead of this is usually two bytes in every key (record or index entry).

 ### Indexes

 #### Are auto-incremented primary keys supported?